SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 First 3 exercises (Exercise-1 ~ 3) are for an isolated molecule,
 acetylene C2H2.
 If you are interested in learning electron dynamics calculations in isolated systems, please look into these exercises.
-In SALMON, we usually calculate the ground state solution first.
+In SALMON, we usually calculate the ground state solution first using a static density functional theory (DFT).
 This is illustrated in :any:`Exercise-1 <exercise-1>`.
-After finishing the ground state calculation, two exercises of electron dynamics calculations are prepared.
+After finishing the ground state calculation, two exercises of electron dynamics calculations based on time-dependent density functional theory (TDDFT) are prepared.
 :any:`Exercise-2 <exercise-2>`
 illustrates the calculation of linear optical responses in real time, obtaining polarizability and photoabsorption of the molecule.